neverstopbuilding/sinatra-boilerplate/README.md

 By default the production values are set and any of those you want to over ride in other environments can be easily specified in their respective sections.

 ###Testing (YOU BETTER BE DOING IT)
-By default this boiler plate includes system tests, unit tests, and code quality tests.
+By default this boilerplate includes system tests, unit tests, and code quality tests.

 ####Code Quality
 As part of the Guard watch and the rake task `rake quality` you can run the [Rubocop](https://github.com/bbatsov/rubocop) code quality checker which will throw crazy errors if your code is a mess.
 Fix these and everyone that interacts with your app will be happier.